-A vascular lesion is formed by abnormally large or numerous blood vessels located directly under the surface of the skin.
-These vessels may be visible through the skin or result in a red appearance of the skin.
-Spider veins (telangiectasia), shown below, are the most common vascular lesions.
+Vascular Lesions — A vascular lesion is formed by abnormally large or numerous blood vessels located directly under the skin that may be visible through the skin.
+Spider veins are the most common vascular lesion.
+Vascular lesions can include:

 • Cherry Angiomas – slightly raised, red lesions